-After Va. faulted day care for lack of masks, operator told parents covid was a ‘hoax’
+After Virginia faulted a Christian day care for lack of masks, pastor told parents covid was a ‘hoax’

-Parents got nervous.
-So Pastor Stephen Phillips sent a memo to them on Monday, telling them there was nothing to be worried about.
+But on Monday, Pastor Stephen Phillips sent a memo to parents, telling them that there was nothing to be worried about — and that they shouldn’t trust federal health authorities.

 “Don’t allow yourself to be controlled and manipulated by media hype and government propaganda,” the pastor wrote, according to a copy obtained by The Washington Post and which is also referenced in state records.
 “Please do your own research!”